• Features

 The final step relies on your hosting provider to deliver the email.
 Hosting servers route the email to its destination using the information provided by wp_mail().

 Unfortunately, many web hosts don’t have proper authentication protocols in place, like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), or DMARC (Domain-based Message Authentication, Reporting and Conformance).
-As a result, receiving mail servers often mark these emails as spam or reject them entirely.

 This issue is more common in shared hosting environments, where multiple users share the same server and IP address.
 If one of the websites on the server sends spam, the shared IP address can get flagged or blocklisted, which will affect all users on the server.